siran/writing/books/A New Arithmetic/A New Arithmetic - 002 Joined Addition.md

 (u + v)^2 = u^2 + v^2 + 2uv
 $$

+This is the ordinary notable product, or *producto notable*:

+$$
+(u+v)^2.
+$$

+Nothing mysterious has been added to algebra.
+The relation term becomes visible because the number has been expressed as a square-form, $N=n^2$.
 The first two terms are what ordinary inventory would keep.
-The last term is the relation term.
+The last term is the interaction between the inner states.

 ## Standard Arithmetic As A Special Case